MaxPecsko/data-structures/README.md

 # Data Structures and Algorithms

-### Repo contains all of the code produced in the process of learning data structures and algorithms in JS
+### Repo contains all of the code produced during the process of learning data structures and algorithms in JS